 The exception would be the Pension Fund Investment Regime, which classifies funds into several categories in order for them to be eligible for pension fund resources.
-Chile

-1.5 What does the authorisation process involve and how long does the process typically take?
+1.5 What does the authorisation process involve for managers and, if applicable, Alternative Investment Funds, and how long does the process typically take?

-See question 1.3 above.
+See questions 1.3 and 1.4 above.
 Once the Public Fund's bylaws are registered in the CMF, the fund's shares may be placed and will be considered as publicly offered securities for all legal purposes, including marketing (see section 5 below).

-1.6 Are there local residence or other local qualification or substance requirements?
+1.6 Are there local residence or other local qualification or substance requirements for managers and/or Alternative Investment Funds?